Home

 Acupressure

-Imagine experiencing all the ancient Eastern healing knowledge and stress relief you might find in an acupuncture session – without having all those scary needles stuck into your skin.
+Acupressure combines all of the Eastern healing knowledge and stress relief you might find in an acupuncture session – without the needles.

 The word "acupressure" is a combination of "acupuncture" and "pressure".
 To put it simply, it is the process of applying pressure, instead of needles, to meridian points in the body in order to relieve pain or cure a specific problem.